lukemansell/dotnet-auto-dependency-registration/README.md

 ---

 ## Summary
-This NuGet package helps to easily register classes without having to add a whole bunch of lines such as `service.AddScoped<IService, Service>()`.
+This [NuGet library](https://www.nuget.org/packages/Stax.AutoDependencyInjectionRegistration/) helps to easily register classes without having to add a whole bunch of lines such as `service.AddScoped<IService, Service>()`.
 In projects which contain a number of services, this can inflate your code with potentially tens to hundreds of lines.

 Dotnet Auto Dependency Registration Extension makes this easy.
 All you need is to add `services.AutoRegisterDependencies();` within your programs `ConfigureServices` method and then add attributes above your classes to register them as either Transient, Scoped or Singleton (examples below of how to do this).
 Dotnet Auto Dependency Registration will take care of the rest without you having to specify assemblies or service name structures for it to pick up.